qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 Hypsometric curves
 ------------------
-This algorithm computes hypsometric curves for an input Digital Elevation Model.
+Calculates hypsometric curves for an input Digital Elevation Model.
 Curves are produced as csv file in an output folder specified by the user.

 Hypsometric curves are a histogram of the cumulative distribution of elevation